The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Student debt is a problem that affects millions of Americans nationwide — and no state is exempt.
-However, this debt isn’t distributed evenly.
+However, student loan debt by state isn’t distributed evenly.
 Factors such as the number of public schools versus private schools in the state, the number of students, available grants and the average cost of living all impact how much federal and private student debt students must take on to pay for their degree.

-Using data from the Federal Reserve’s 2022 Student Loan Update, below is a list of the states with the highest and lowest student loan debt in 2022.
+Below is a list of the states with the highest and lowest student loan debt using the latest available data.

 Top 10 states with the most student loan debt